-policy guidance in 1999, as discussed above.
-But, in the cases of the Reserve Bank of New Zealand and the Norges Bank, publication of interest rate projections has not led to excessive or counterproductive market reactions.
-Moreover, as evidenced by the deviations of market expectations from the RBNZ interest rate projections illustrated in Figure 1, it is clear that market participants do not view the projections as unconditional commitments, nor do they forsake independent analysis of economic conditions and forecasting of policy.
+The potential for misperceptions of the accuracy of the interest rate projections suggests that an important part of such communication is to avoid sending highly noisy signals of future policy intentions that confuse markets.
+Indeed, concern that communication of policy intentions was doing more harm than good appears to have been behind the FOMC's abandonment of policy guidance in 1999, as discussed in the preceding.
+But in the cases of the Reserve Bank of New Zealand and the Norges Bank, publication of interest rate projections does not appear to have led to excessive or counterproductive market reactions.
+Moreover, as evidenced by the deviations of market expectations from the RBNZ interest rate projections illustrated in figure 6.1, it is clear that market participants do not view the projections as unconditional commitments, nor do they forsake independent analysis of economic conditions and forecasting of policy.

-5. Conclusion
+6.5 Conclusion

 Indirect signaling of future policy intentions has been the overwhelming choice of central banks in the past.
 Recently, however, some central banks, including the Fed, have revealed some information to the public about their future policy intentions.
-However, only two central banks, the RBNZ and the Norges Bank, have gone so far as to provide explicit quantitative forecasts of the policy expectations.
+But only two central banks, the RBNZ and the Norges Bank, have gone so far as to provide explicit quantitative forecasts of the policy expectations.
 The existing theoretical literature has not focused on transparency with regard to interest rate projections, nor has it reached firm conclusions regarding the optimal degree of central bank transparency in general.
-In our theoretical analysis, we find that central bank communication of interest rate projections can better align the public's and the central bank's expectations and this better alignment of expectations generally leads to improvements in macroeconomic performance.
+In our theoretical analysis, we find that central bank communication of interest rate projections can better align the public's and the central bank's expectations, and this better alignment of expectations generally leads to improvements in macroeconomic performance.
 Although our results provide some support for the argument that the better alignment of expectations improves performance, our analysis also highlights some of the pitfalls that may accompany publishing interest rate projections.
 An important concern is that the public would misconstrue the central bank communication as providing an unconditional commitment or may put too much weight on the information from the central bank communication relative to other sources of information.
-We find that the latter concern, if realized, could have costs in terms of macroeconomic stabilization and could even cause performance to worsen relative to the case of no central bank communication.
+We find that the latter concern, if realized, could be costly in terms of macroeconomic stabilization and could even cause performance to worsen relative to the case of no central bank communication.
 These results underline the need for a well-developed central bank communications strategy that mitigates such problems by highlighting both the conditionality and uncertainty regarding interest rate projections.